 Trade and other creditors are recognised initially at fair value.
-Subsequent to initial recognition they are measured at amortised cost using the effective interest method.
+Subsequent to initial recognition they are measured at amortised cost using the effective interest method, in accordance with IFRS9.

-1.6.
+1.5.
 Intra-group financial instruments

 Where the Company enters into financial guarantee contracts to guarantee the indebtedness of other companies within its group, the company considers these to be insurance arrangements and accounts for them as such.
 In this respect, the company treats the guarantee contract as a contingent liability until such time as it becomes probable that the company will be required to make a payment under the guarantee.